MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Teleportation Point**

-    The `Teleportation Property` is used as the location point for the trainee to teleport to.
+    The `Teleportation Property` where the user should teleport.

 ## Online Documentation

 We offer a constantly expanding list of [guides and tutorials](https://www.mindport.co/tutorials-unity-vr-development) on our website.
-Feel free to check them out to improve your VR Builder skills.
+We encourage you to check them out to improve your VR Builder skills.

 If this is your first time with VR Builder, you should start from the [Workflow Editor](https://www.mindport.co/vr-builder-learning-path/how-to-define-the-process-of-vr-applications-in-unity) and [Step Inspector](https://www.mindport.co/vr-builder-learning-path/how-to-define-steps-of-vr-applications-in-unity) tutorials, which explain the basics of working with VR Builder.

-If that's your target, you might also want to check out the guides on how to build standalone VR Builder apps on the [Oculus Quest](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-oculus-quest-devices) or [Pico Neo 3](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-pico-neo-devices).
+In addition,you might also want to check out the guides on how to build standalone VR Builder apps on the [Oculus Quest](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-oculus-quest-devices) or [Pico Neo 3](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-pico-neo-devices).

-You can also check out some guides on the most advanced interactions, like the [series on snap zones](https://www.mindport.co/vr-builder-learning-path/pick-and-place-introduction-to-snap-zones).
+You can also check out some guides on the more advanced interactions, like the [series on snap zones](https://www.mindport.co/vr-builder-learning-path/pick-and-place-introduction-to-snap-zones).

 Lastly, there are some [step-by-step tutorials](https://www.mindport.co/vr-builder-learning-path/how-to-create-a-vr-ball-game-with-track-and-measure-add-on-for-vr-builder) explaining how to work with our latest paid add-ons.
 Even if you don't intend to buy the relevant content, they can provide a good overview on how to build a functional process with VR Builder from scratch.

 ## Acknowledgements

 VR Builder is based on the open source edition of the [Innoactive Creator](https://www.innoactive.io/creator).
-While Innoactive helps enterprises to scale VR training, we adopted this tool to provide value for smaller content creators looking to streamline their processes.
+While Innoactive helps enterprises to scale VR training, we adopted this tool to provide value for smaller content creators looking to streamline their VR development processes.

 Like Innoactive, we believe in the value of open source and will continue to support this approach together with them and the open source community.

 As VR Builder shares the same DNA as the Innoactive Creator, it can be useful check the [documentation for the Innoactive Creator](https://developers.innoactive.de/documentation/creator/v2.11.1/), the majority of which might be applicable to VR Builder as well.

-## Contact
+## Contact and Support

 Join our official [Discord server](http://community.mindport.co) for quick support from the developer and fellow users.
 Suggest and vote on new ideas to influence the future of the VR Builder.

-Make sure to review [VR Builder](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-201913) if you like it.
-It will help us immensely.
+Make sure to review [VR Builder] on the Unity Asset Store (https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-201913) if you like it.
+This will help us sustain the development of VR Builder.

 If you have any issues, please contact [contact@mindport.co](mailto:contact@mindport.co).
 We'd love to get your feedback, both positive and constructive.
 By sharing your feedback you help us improve - thank you in advance!
 Let's build something extraordinary!